 Megan is a Resource Teacher, specializing in brief intervention counseling and bullying prevention projects.
 She has been an instructor for more than 20 years and holds a Masters Degree in School Counseling.
 She is also a certified instructor of Youth Mental Health First Aid.

-Location: Varies by event date.
-Girls Talk events are held in local facilities.
+Location: Most Girls Talk events are held at the Elk Grove Teen Center, but locations may vary.
 Visit our Events Calendar to find out when the next Girls Talk event is being held.
 Note: If this event is being held on the same date, time and location as a Girls Talk event, they will be held in separate rooms.

 The registration fee is $10, to cover the cost of the venue, staff, and any materials/hand-outs.
 Note: This event requires a minimum of 10 registrations; if the minimum registration level is not reached the event will be canceled and any registration fees paid will be reimbursed.